 Can I work whilst studying at The MTA?

-During normal term times you will always be finished by 5.30pm at the latest, and unless you have volunteered for additional workshops you will never be asked to come into college during the weekends.
-The only time that you are not permitted to work is show week, when all students will be needed 10am – 10pm every day.
+Yes, during term times you will always be finished by 5.15pm at the latest, and unless you have volunteered for additional workshops you will never be asked to come into college during the weekends.
+The only time that you are not permitted to work is production week.

 What other costs will the course incur?